evaluateDecisions Step

 Description:

-This step evaluates multiple decisions and returns the first matching value.
-Similar to a switch statement, this step is set up with expressions and return values at design time.
+This step evaluates multiple conditions and returns the first matching value.
+Similar to a “Switch” statement, this step is configured with expressions and return values at design time.

 Inputs